Château de Saint-Germain-en-Laye

 Château de Saint-Germain-en-Laye History

-Work at the Château de Saint-Germain-en-Laye was begun in 1124 by Louis VI as a fortified hunting-lodge in the forests of St Germain and Marly on the site of a 10th-century monastery founded by Robert the Pious.
+Work at the Château de Saint-Germain-en-Laye was begun in 1124 by Louis VI as a fortified hunting lodge in the forests of St Germain and Marly on the site of a 10th-century monastery founded by Robert the Pious.

 Around 1238 Louis IX replaced an earlier chapel of 1223 built by Philip II Augustus with the present Sainte Chapelle, consisting of three bays and an apse.
-It has portals, a rose window and sharp tracery details that are clearly by the same hand as the later parts of the abbey church of Saint-Denis.
+It has portals, a rose window, and sharp tracery details that are clearly by the same hand as the later parts of the abbey church of Saint-Denis.

 It served as a prototype for the Sainte Chapelle in Paris.
 In 1370 Charles V rebuilt the château on an irregular rhomboid plan.

-In 1539 Francis I decided to rebuild the château of Saint-Germain, using Pierre Chambiges as architect.
+In 1539 Francis I decided to rebuild the château of Saint-Germain, using Pierre Chambiges as an architect.
 They used the irregular foundations of the old château and retained the old keep and probably the chemin-de-ronde, at ground-floor level, of Charles V’s château, which resembled the one that he had built at Vincennes.

 The result is a mixture of Gothic and Renaissance elements that is strangely archaic in comparison with such earlier 16th-century châteaux as Chambord and Fontainebleau.
 It was, however, in advance of its times in its flat roof, ‘the first of its sort in Europe.